bertrandk/rio-ng-training-app-2019/README.md

 - When you save the form - check what response comes back from the server
 - Are there any extra properties we don't want, and why?
 - How can we protect against this?

+## NgRx / Shared State

+We now have a bit of a problem - we want to have the profile name display in the header, and be reflected when we update the profile.

+Right now this state isn't being stored anywhere.

+### Requirements

+- Setup NgRx Store for profile
+- Create reducer for managing profile state
+- Create Effect for calling the API
+- Update the Navigation Header to read name from state
+- Update Edit Form to get details from state